Mateus-Oliveira-Monteiro/Mateus-Oliveira-Monteiro/README.md

 Hi 👋 My name is Mateus Oliveira Monteiro
 =======================================

-### Trainee Frontend Developer
+### Junior Frontend Developer/Site Reliability Engineer

 I started my contact with computers and programming on school as a member of a robotics team, with him we traveled around the country competing for the OBR ( brazilian robotics olympics).
 Since then my passion for programming and technology only increased until I joined FIEC to study more about web development.
-Now I am part of the FIEC development team as an intern.
+Now I am a Site Reliability  Engineer at NTT data company, and I am studying information systems at IF Sul de Minas.

 ##

-* 🌍  I'm based in Indaiatuba, São Paulo, Brazil
+* 🌍  I'm based Machado, Minas Gerais, Brazil
-* 🧠  I'm learning React,Typescript and Flutter
+* 🧠  I'm learning React,Javascript and C
-* 🤝  I'm open to collaborating on Frontend web projects
+* 🤝  I'm a Site Reliability Engineer
 * ⚡  I love to read, play videogames, astronomy, listen to musics and learn new things

 <br>